takenet/messaginghub-docs/docs/en/content-types/redirect.md

 Allows the redirection of a particular chatbot conversation to a new address.
 In practice, makes possible the **handover** of a conversation between different chatbots, which can be of any template (FAQ, Human Operator) or SDK / Webhooks.

-Currently, redirection is only supported on chatbots configured as services in [**master template**] (https://portal.blip.ai/#/docs/templates/master).
+Currently, redirection is only supported on chatbots configured as services in [**master template**](https://portal.blip.ai/#/docs/templates/master).
 This can be done using the chatbot (identifier) address or the service name defined in the master model settings in the portal.

 It is possible to define a document that represents the **context** of the conversation and that will be received by the chatbot to which the conversation was directed.
 The context is useful for defining a specific flow in the destination chatbot, for example.